ecsec/open-ecard-legacy-activator/README.md

 Installation
 ============

-The repository comes with a build script, build.sh.
+The repository comes with a build script, build.sh for *nix or build.bat for windows.
 On execution it creates a xpi file in the build directory, which can be installed in Firefox.